 But the immigrant bashers are willing to go down with the ship.
 You hear the claiming that Republicans should not try to appeal to Latino voters for the sake of political expediency.
 Or you hear them listing the other issues they claim they have in common with Latinos.

 Amazingly, even though we know Mitt Romney's position on immigration may have cost him the Latino vote and the presidential election, we still hear some Republicans arguing that there are other issues with which to appeal to Latinos.
+They still cite surveys that show education, jobs and the economy are more important issues than immigration to Latinos.

 They don't seem to understand that immigration is our gateway issue, that you can't even get through the gate to talk to us about any other issue if we know you don't want us here is the first place.